 Additional Financial Aid & Scholarship Resources

-Application period now open for their scholarships.
+Application period now closed for their scholarships.

 Scholarships and grants can make college a reality for many Hispanic students, but following basic affordability principles will make the experience even better.